HewlettPackard/openbmc-staging/README.md

 # Run OpenBMC On Your HPE Proliant Gen12 Servers
 Installing OpenBMC on a HPE Proliant Gen12 server for the first time requires Transfer of Ownership, for more details please see https://www.hpe.com/us/en/compute/openbmc-proliant-servers.html.  iLO 1.16 or later is needed for this process to work.

+Note: Running OpenBMC requires a minimum BIOS version of 1.52

 # Currently Supported Systems
 This code has been primarily tested against DL340 Gen 12 Proliant systems.